-Minor Requirements

-Electives (choose five) Credits:
+Minor Requirements Electives (choose five) Credits:

-ICLT 300 Core Seminar in Literature 3

-ICLT 301 Contemporary American Immigrant Literature 3 ICLT 302 Strange Creations: Literature, Intelligent Technology, and Ethics 3 ICLT 303 On the Visionary Frontier: Science Fiction and its Cultural Significance 3 ICLT 304 Children's Literature 3 ICLT 305 America, the Promised Land: Religious Vision or Material Dream?
+ICLT 300 Core Seminar in Literature 3 ICLT 301 Contemporary American Immigrant Literature 3 ICLT 302 Strange Creations: Literature, Intelligent Technology, and Ethics 3 ICLT 303 On the Visionary Frontier: Science Fiction and its Cultural Significance 3 ICLT 304 Children's Literature 3 ICLT 305 America, the Promised Land: Religious Vision or Material Dream?
 3 ICLT 306 American Nervousness: Mental Health and Madness in American Literature and Culture 3 ICLT 307 Narnia, Middle Earth, and Beyond: Fantasy Realms in Literature 3 ICLT 308 American Contemporary Poetry: Self, Society, World 3 ICLT 309 Literary Journalism of the 1960s 3 ICLT 310 "Neoyorquinos!"
 Latino Culture in New York 3 ICLT 311 What Was Modernism?
 Literature and Culture of the Early Twentieth Century 3 ICLT 312 Shakespeare: Old World Meets New 3 ICLT 314 Make a New World!
 Modern Drama as Political Protest and Social Prophecy 3 ICLT 315 Revolution!
-From Within and Without: The Art and Literature of Social Change 3 ICLT 316 Literature and Medicine 3 ICLT 317 Gothic Literature and the Aesthetics of Excess, Transgression, and Transcendence 3 ICLT 318 Romantic Literature and the Emerging Sciences of the Mind and Life 3 ICLT 319 The Simple Art of Murder: the Literature of Detection and the Private "I" 3 ICLT 320 Global Literature and Human Rights 3 ICLT 321 LGBT Literature 3 ICLT 322 New York Literature 3 ICLT 323 Irish Literature 3 ICLT 324 Toil and Trouble: The Literature of Work 3 ICLT 325 Cityscapes: The City in World Literature 3 ICLT 326 Travel Literature: Explorations in Cultural Exchange 3 ICLT 327 Rites of Passage: The Literature of Initiation 3 WRIT 335 Writing for Publication 3 One three-credit ICLT course will be used to the Literature Core, one of which may be a cr satisfy the Core Curriculum requirement.
-Stude reative writing course. ents take four additional courses from among
+From Within and Without: The Art and Literature of Social Change 3 ICLT 316 Literature and Medicine 3 ICLT 317 Gothic Literature and the Aesthetics of Excess, Transgression, and Transcendence 3 ICLT 318 Romantic Literature and the Emerging Sciences of the Mind and Life 3 ICLT 319 The Simple Art of Murder: the Literature of Detection and the Private "I" 3 ICLT 320 Global Literature and Human Rights 3 ICLT 321 LGBT Literature 3 ICLT 322 New York Literature 3 ICLT 323 Irish Literature 3 ICLT 324 Toil and Trouble: The Literature of Work 3 ICLT 325 Cityscapes: The City in World Literature 3 ICLT 326 Travel Literature: Explorations in Cultural Exchange 3 ICLT 327 Rites of Passage: The Literature of Initiation 3 WRIT 335 Writing for Publication 3

+One three-credit ICLT course will be used to satisfy the Core Curriculum requirement.
+Students take four additional courses from among the Literature Core, one of which may be a creative writing course.